Overhang seat: Compensating the overhang

+Sometimes a party is allowed to keep any overhang seats it wins, but other parties are still awarded the same number of seats that they are entitled to, through creation of overhang-compensation top-up seats.
+This means that a party with overhang seats has more seats than its proportional entitlement but this is at least partially annulled through the other parties getting more seats.
+The New Zealand Parliament uses this system; one extra seat was added in the 2005 election and 2011 election, and two extra seats in the 2008 election.
+This system was also used in the German Bundestag until 2013.

 Other parties may be given additional list seats (sometimes called "balance seats" or leveling seats) lest they be disadvantaged.
 This preserves the same ratio between parties as was established in the election.
-It also increases the size of the legislature, as overhang seats are added, and there may also be extra list seats added to counteract them.
+It also increases the number of members in the legislature, as overhang-compensation seats are added.
+Extra list seats may not be enough to counteract the overhang.
 The result of this system is less proportional than full compensation, as the party with the overhang is still receiving a "bonus" above its proportional entitlement.
 After the Federal Constitutional Court of Germany ruled in 2008 that allowing uncompensated overhang seats was unconstitutional (because in rare instances, it allowed votes to negatively affect the number of seats for a given party, contradicting the voter's will), leveling seats were introduced for the 2013 election and also used in those of 2017 and 2021.

 Non-awarding of overhang seats

-A party is not allowed to keep any overhang seats it wins, with its number of seats actually being reduced until it fits the party's entitlement.
+A party is not allowed to keep any overhang seats it wins, with the number of district elections being reduced until the party's district wins fits the party's entitlement.
 This method raises the question of which constituency seats the party is not allowed to keep.
-After that is determined, it would then have to be decided who, if any, will represent these constituencies.
-This was used in the Landtag of Bavaria until 1966, with the candidates with the lowest number of votes not keeping the constituency seat.
+After that is determined, it needs to be decided who will represent these constituencies.
+This was used in the Landtag of Bavaria until 1966, with the party candidates with the fewest votes not keeping the constituency seat.

 The system is now also in place at the federal level in Germany, having commenced with the 2025 German federal election.
-As with the previous system in Bavaria, overhanging constituency winners are excluded in order of lowest vote share.
+As with the previous system in Bavaria, a party with overhang excludes its constituency winners in order of smallest vote share in the respective district.